Benefits of a spa visit

 - Feeling relaxed and at ease.

-This type of heat can therefore be relatively well tolerated by most healthy people, as long as they stay well hydrated and limit their alcohol consumption.
+This type of heat can be relatively well tolerated by healthy people, as long as they stay hydrated and limit their alcohol consumption.

 Cryotherapy is the therapeutic use of cold.
 In the Nordic tradition, exposure to cold usually follows a stay in a sauna.
 Some people even roll in the snow!
 This rapid exposure to cold has beneficial effects on the body’s adaptation to cold, peripheral blood circulation and the metabolism of fatty tissues.